 - Shredded Monterey jack or shredded Mexican style cheese

-- Combine chopped tortillas, flour, chili powder, cumin, 1/8 teaspoon salt, and pepper in bowl of a food processor and process until mixture is the consistency of very coarse cornmeal.
+- Combine chopped tortillas, flour, chili powder, cumin, ⅛ teaspoon salt, and pepper in bowl of a food processor (or a mini chopper_ and process until mixture is the consistency of very coarse cornmeal.
 Set aside.

 - Saute onion and the ½ cup chopped poblano in a large pot until onions are tender.
 Add garlic and sauté for another minute.
 Add butter and let it melt.
 Add tortilla-flour mixture to the pot and mix to form a roux.
 Note: Once you have your roux, continue to cook it for another minute, pushing it around with a wooden spoon, to help cook out any floury taste.

 - Slowly add about 1-2 cups of the broth.
 Using an immersion blender, puree somewhat.
 It won't be velvety smooth, but it will thicken a bit.
 Alternatively, puree in a food processor and then return back to pot.